Constraints on branes' geometry from massive vector KK modes

-where $\lambda_1\sim\lambda_{10}$ are defined differently in different branes, which will be shown in the next section.
-The two groups of EOM \eqref{eomfromaction} and \eqref{eomfrombulkeom} must be consistent to each other.
-From the consistence, we can find the equations satisfied by the KK modes and the relationships between the coupling constants, with which we could study the gauge invariance of the massive vector KK modes.
-Different constraint conditions on the geometry of branes with metrics \eqref{case1lineelement1}$\sim$ \eqref{case1lineelement4} will be found in order to get a gauge invariant effective action.
-Nevertheless, this gauge invariance is easy to be destroyed because of two reasons.
-One reason is that the constraints do not match the brane solutions.
-Another is that only one kind of scalar KK modes is massive.
-We will see in details in the following discussion.
+where $\lambda_1\sim\lambda_{10}$ are defined differently in different branes, which will be shown in the following sections.
+The two groups of EOM \eqref{eomfromaction} and \eqref{eomfrombulkeom} must be consistent.
+It is from this consistency that we can deduce the equations that the KK modes satisfy, as well as the interrelations among the coupling constants.
+Armed with these interrelations, we can then investigate the gauge invariance of the massive vector KK modes.
+It will be found that additional constraint conditions on the brane geometry are necessary to obtain a gauge-invariant effective action.